High quality, top speed, lowest cost: developing innovative finishing processes at Wheelabrator Vibro

 It removes the inherent peaks within the material by oxidizing the surface of the metal to make it smoother but the effect can sometimes be uneven.
 Again, testing is how we find out what works best.
 Wheelabrator Vibro has often said that testing is how it proves to customers that it’s worth considering switching supplier.

 What improvements have you been able to show?

 For existing customer applications, we have been able to reduce cycle times by up to 30% on average, which can have a huge impact on the economics of production, and we can reduce media costs too.
 But we’ve also had many cases where speed and quality improvements have been far, far greater.
 Unfortunately, we’re bound by NDAs in many of the most interesting cases.

-What would customers with a challenging finishing application get out of a visit to the Birmingham CPI?
+What would customers with a challenging finishing application get out of a visit to the Birmingham Technology Centre

-We’d invite anyone interested in mass finishing to come and see us here at the CPI, or just pick up the phone to see whether we can help.
-Visiting the CPI is when customers realise how well these machines work and how little maintenance they require.
+We’d invite anyone interested in mass finishing to come and see us here at our Centre, or just pick up the phone to see whether we can help.
+Visiting the Centre is when customers realise how well these machines work and how little maintenance they require.
 They can bring their samples, work with us on the testing and tell us when the component is exactly as they want it.

 It is this level of customer input that helps us meet the client’s expectations as they can see the results happening right in front of them and understand how powerful and effective vibratory finishing really is.

 Contact us now for a free quote or to talk about your application: 0121 326 6481

 43-44 Gravelly Industrial Park

 Birmingham, B24 8TG